Author’s note: For several years, I worked with children with autism and their families all over the United States, providing ABA therapy.

 7. Make your home a haven for your loved one with ASD

-Although this may sound obvious, take your child’s needs into consideration when decorating your home.
-For example, if your child is inclined to put things in their mouth, take these things out of the room.
-If your child is inclined to spin or drop to the ground, place a soft rug down in an acceptable place to spin.
-Accommodate your child’s needs while keeping their safety at the forefront of your mind.
+Although this may sound obvious, consider your child’s needs when decorating your home.
+For example, if your child is inclined to put things in their mouth, take them out of the room.
+If your child is inclined to spin or drop to the ground, place a soft rug in an acceptable place to spin.
+Accommodate your child’s needs while keeping their safety in your mind.

 8. Look for nonverbal cues

-Start to observe your child’s body and look for signs that they may not be feeling okay.
-Look out for sounds, gestures, facial expressions, and body language that may precede undesirable behavior.
+Start observing your child’s body and look for signs that they may not feel okay.
+Look for sounds, gestures, facial expressions, and body language that may precede undesirable behavior.
 Start to read these signs before a meltdown to avoid further agitation.

 9. Make time for fun

 Receiving an autism diagnosis can be difficult for a family.
 But it can also be like learning the secret recipe to the world’s best sauce!
-It takes time, but when you finally figure out what works, you can create something special!
+It takes time, but you can create something special when you finally figure out what works!
 Set aside time for fun.
 This can relieve pressure and bring a family closer together.

-If your child or loved one is on the autism spectrum and in need of treatment or maybe you’re seeking autism testing, it’s a good idea to schedule a meeting with a BCBA to see if ABA therapy sessions are the best form of help for your child and family.
-Whether you’re in need of full ABA therapy sessions or a few meetings for parent-training services, meeting with a knowledgeable BCBA can help you determine the best way to help a person with autism develop appropriate behaviors and expressions of feelings.
+If your child or loved one is on the autism spectrum and in need of treatment, or maybe you’re seeking autism testing, it’s a good idea to schedule a meeting with a BCBA to see if ABA therapy sessions are the best help for your child and family.
+Whether you need full ABA therapy sessions or a few meetings for parent-training services, meeting with a knowledgeable BCBA can help you determine the best way to help a person with autism develop appropriate behaviors and expressions of feelings.

-Contact us for a free consultation about ABA therapy at our treatment centers or our in-home services in New Hampshire, Massachusetts, and Vermont.
+Contact us for a free consultation about ABA therapy at our treatment centers or in-home services, or call 844-923-4222.